Auth Providers

 Obot will persist the value of the bootstrap token on its first launch (whether randomly generated or

-If you want to preconfigure admin users, you can set the OBOT_SERVER_AUTH_ADMIN_EMAILS
+If you want to preconfigure owner or admin users, you can set the OBOT_SERVER_AUTH_OWNER_EMAILS or OBOT_SERVER_AUTH_ADMIN_EMAILS environment variable, respectively.

-This is a comma-separated list of email addresses that will be granted admin access when they log in,
+This is a comma-separated list of email addresses that will be granted owner or admin access when they log in,

 regardless of which auth provider they used.